-The New England Journal of Medicine SEPTEMBER 02, 1999
+New England Journal of Medicine September 02, 1999

 Bottom Line

-In this landmark trial, the addition of the aldosterone antagonist spironolactone to standard therapy significantly reduced all-cause mortality and heart failure-related hospitalizations in patients with severe systolic heart failure.
+In patients with severe heart failure and reduced ejection fraction, the addition of spironolactone to standard therapy significantly reduced all-cause mortality and heart failure hospitalizations.

 Key Findings